JericWang/jericwang.github.io/_pages/about.md

 Software Defined Interconnection Technology and Industry Alliance.

 Committee Member: Computing Power Network and Digital Twin Committees of CIC; Computing Power Network Committee of the China Information Association.

+<font size="6">Biography & Research Interests:</font>

+With dual background in industry and academia, Prof. Wang focuses on the intersection of Communication Networks and Artificial Intelligence.

+His research emphasizes understanding human-computer interaction and control decision-making, advancing the theoretical framework and engineering practice of the transition from the Internet of Everything (IoE) to Intent-Driven Intelligence (IDI).

+He has pioneered a comprehensive framework for intent-driven intelligence, bridging the gap between networking infrastructure and artificial intelligence.
+His research integrates computing network orchestration, efficient model deployment, and high-level semantic understanding to address the challenge of translating physical signals into human intent within large-scale, complex environments.
+This work has enabled a transition from basic connectivity to autonomous, intent-aware intelligence, with widespread applications in national infrastructure and industrial sectors.

+<font size="6">His representative Academic Contributions:</font>

+1. Intent-Driven Intelligent Networking and Policy Verification:
+He developed an intent-driven architecture for autonomous network management, employing formal verification methods such as edge-predicates to achieve real-time policy validation under high-volume traffic conditions.
+His research on service-migration-driven configuration synthesis enables rapid network reconfiguration and service assurance, significantly enhancing the reliability and automation of large-scale communication systems.

+5. Machine Learning Systems and Foundation Model Optimization:

+To overcome deployment barriers on resource-constrained edge devices, he advanced deep learning acceleration through dynamic granularity zoning and decentralized learning.
+His work in large language model optimization—specifically through attention-based cache compression and quantization—reduces hardware dependency for intelligent model execution across heterogeneous clusters.

+5. Multimodal Time Series Analysis and Intelligent Operations:

+He established a unified multimodal paradigm for time series analysis, converting continuous numerical sequences into discrete semantic representations to enable cross-modal alignment and zero-shot forecasting.
+Furthermore, he enhanced the resilience of complex microservice environments by leveraging large language models for log summarization, root cause analysis, and automated fault resolution.

+5. Cognition-Guided Visual Semantics and Intent Insight:

+He introduced a cognition-guided framework for visual analysis that utilizes explicit logical constraints and implicit prior knowledge to model complex relationships between objects and scenes.
+Additionally, his research clarifies the internal reasoning patterns of large language models, proposing metrics to distinguish between structured reasoning and statistical shortcuts to improve the transparency and truthfulness of vision-language models.

+5. High-Precision Pose Estimation and Natural Interaction Paradigms:

+In the field of pose estimation, he resolved the challenges of self-occlusion and depth ambiguity through the fusion of multi-modal representations, including images, point clouds, and 3D Gaussian splatting.
+His innovations in calibration-free multiview reconstruction and kinematic-based mid-air handwriting recognition have defined new paradigms for natural, non-contact human-computer interaction in immersive environments.

 <font size="6">Teaching:</font>